marabinga/passport-dc/README.md

     callbackURL: 'YOUR_CALLBACK_URL',
     scope: ['identify', 'email', 'guilds', 'guilds.join'] }, function(accessToken, refreshToken, profile, done) {
+    profile.refreshToken = refreshToken; // store this for later use
     // User profile returned from Discord
     // Save user to your DB here if needed return done(null, profile);